The Pop-Up Journal Initiative

 Primary research support will be available from outside funders.
 We expect the journal's steering committee to identify gaps, encourage the pursuit of relevant projects, and bring opportunities to the attention of the outside funders for support.

 While we do not require the curator to directly award grants for research, a portion of the budget can be allocated to seed grants for situations in which the curator identifies a time-sensitive, high-leverage need that can be addressed with a small grant.
-Bids that include this item can budget up to $100,000 for seed grants of roughly $5,000-$15,000 each.

 Can certain roles be outsourced?